joembedded/JesFs/README.md

 **The Problem:** Traditional systems must close files to update directory tables.
 If power fails during close → data corruption or loss!

 **JesFs Solution:** Because empty flash is `0xFF`, we can always find file ends without closing!
 Just avoid writing `0xFF` bytes (use escape sequences or ASCII/Base64 encoding).
+Ideal for continously growing files, like on a data logger.

 **Result:** Power loss?
 No problem!
 Your data is safe. ✅